SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 6. Finally, make sure that you can pull without having to give your credentials.
 The easiest way to see this is to delete the `.dvc/cache` folder that should be locally on your laptop and afterwards do a `dvc pull`.

+If you ever end up with credential issues when working with your data, we in general recommend for this course that you in

 ## Container registry